HindustanTimesLabs/shapefiles/README.md

 - **city/mumbai/ward** City wards (administrative units).
 Source: Traced with QGIS from a [BMC Elections map](http://www.bmcelections.com/wards-in-mumbai/).
 - **city/bengaluru/ward** City wards (administrative units).
 Source: [Open Bangalore](http://openbangalore.org/available-data/).
 - **city/delhi/district** Delhi districts [between 1997 and 2012](https://en.wikipedia.org/wiki/List_of_districts_of_Delhi#Old_List_of_Districts_in_National_Capital_Territory_of_Delhi).
 Source: [DataMeet thread](https://groups.google.com/forum/#!topic/datameet/_5kMRNbwnXM).
-- **city/delhi/ward** All 272 wards of the three Delhi Municipal Corporations, as per the 2017 delimitation.
+- **city/delhi/ward** Wards of the three Delhi Municipal Corporations, as per the 2017 delimitation.
 Also includes outlines of the three municipal corporations.
 Source: Traced with QGIS from PDFs of maps provided by the State Election Commission of Delhi & Chandigarh.

 ## Disclaimer
 Though we have attempted to gather these files from the most reliable sources available, we do not guarantee their accuracy.
 You use these files at your own risk.